 Read more career information about AU's environmental science alumni.

 Most graduate students receive financial support.
 There are merit-based tuition awards and stipends for being a teaching assistant.
-In the 2015-16 academic year, 64% of our students were supported by AU funding through research or teaching.
+In a typical academic year, around 64% of our students receive some level of AU funding through research or teaching.
 Of those not supported by AU, 25% were funded by other sources.

 Yes, but it is more difficult to get financial support, which is generally given to full-time students.
 Six credits per semester is considered full time for financial purposes, though most full-time students take nine credits per semester.